Cone snail: Current taxonomy

 The authors grouped 85% of all known cone snail species under Conus.
 They recognized 57 subgenera within Conus, and 11 subgenera within the genus Conasprella.

 History of the taxonomy

-Overview

 Prior to 1993, the family Conidae contained only Conus species.
 In 1993 significant taxonomic changes were proposed by Taylor, et al.,: the family Conidae was redefined as several subfamilies.
 The subfamilies included many subfamilies that had previously been classified in the family Turridae, and the Conus species were moved to the subfamily Coninae.

 In further taxonomic changes that took place in 2009 and 2011, based upon molecular phylogeny (see below), the subfamilies that were previously in the family Turridae were elevated to the status of families in their own right.
 This left the family Conidae once again containing only those species that were traditionally placed in that family: the cone snail species.

 1993, Taylor et al., Bouchet & Rocroi

 According to Taylor, et al. (1993), and the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005, this family consisted of seven subfamilies.